Before building any fence, it's best to check if you need any permits.

 A building permit is always required and all fencing must:

-A brochure is available from Customer Service Centres.
+A brochure is available from our Customer Service Centres.

 - gates, screens, roller doors are included in these fence provisions